Small Particle Cleaning – A How To

 When it comes to cleaning the items in your home, ideally you will remove everything and clean it outside, in a garage with an air scrubber running, or inside a storage unit that can be delivered to your property.
 If this is not an option, you can clean everything while it is still inside the home.
 However there is a risk that there will be spore and mycotoxins transfer as part of the process since the process of cleaning will cause the mold spores and fragments to become airborne.
 The ideal solution is to designate one room as the cleaning room and create a containment area as you would see during remediation.
 In this containment area you will have controls such as an air scrubber.
 (Be sure to see my article on DIY remediation to understand how to assemble a containment area).

-Once an item has been cleaned, it should be transferred out of the contaminated environment or covered and sealed with plastic to keep particles and fragments off its surface.
+Once an item has been cleaned, it should be transferred out of the contaminated environment and back into the clean environment.
+If storage is necessary for the short term, the items should be covered and sealed with plastic to keep particles and fragments off its surface.

 Cleaning supplies you will need: